amckinnell/nutrella/README.md

     :secret : <your developer secret>
     :token : <your developer token>

-Get your developer API keys from Trello via the irb console:
+Get your developer API keys from Trello via the irb console (you must first be logged into Trello):

     $ gem install nutrella
     $ irb -rubygems